Code0App/templates/README.md

 - Docker daemon not running: start Docker Desktop; WSL2 & Linux containers enabled.
 Test with `docker version` and `docker run hello-world`.
 - Script not found / exit 127: ensure `start_cmd` uses the absolute path and the script has LF line endings on Windows.
 - Template 404: ensure the template exists in your E2B team and `.env` points to the correct ID/name.

-## Do I need Docker always?
-No. Only when building/publishing templates.
-After publishing and setting `E2B_TEMPLATE_ID` in `.env`, you can stop Docker; the app uses E2B Cloud at runtime.